elastisys/devstack-vagrant/README.md

 1. `git clone https://github.com/elastisys/devstack-vagrant.git && cd devstack-vagrant`
 2. `$EDITOR local.conf # configure DevStack to your liking`
 3. `vagrant up # now get a cup of coffee, it will take a while`
+4. From within the VM: `./additional-configuration.sh # sets up networking, creates a private key, etc.`

 If you want to fix something, run commands directly within the DevStack VM, or have made changes to `local.conf` (which you can do right from the host machine, since the file is linked in the VM), ssh in using `vagrant ssh`.
 You will be logged in as the unprivileged user that installed DevStack and have full control over it.